UkoeHB/bin-coeff-integral/README.md

 Binomial coefficient (`n_choose_k<T>()`) for C++ integral types (built-in and `boost::multiprecision`).

 Method:
-- Factors numerator into large numbers that fit in `T::max()`.
+1. Factor numerator into large numbers that barely fit in `T::max()`.
-- Counts prime factors in denominator.
+2. Count the appearances of each of the denominator's prime factors.
-- Reduces numerator terms using denominator prime factors.
+3. Reduce the numerator terms using the denominator's prime factors.
+4. When all numerator terms have been reduced as much as possible, multiply them together into the final result.

-- Values `n` and `k` are pre-screened for known numerical limit failures.
-Doing so greatly optimizes the algorithms worst-case performance.
+**Note**: Values `n` and `k` are pre-screened for known numerical limit failures.
+Doing so greatly optimizes the algorithm's worst-case performance.

 ## Dependencies